yinhui87/sublime-phpfmt/README.md

   Example: `"php_bin":"c:/PHP/php.exe"`

 ### Settings
+Prefer using the toggle options at command palette.
+However you might find yourself in need to setup where PHP is running, use this option below for the configuration file.
 ```
-"psr1":false,
-"psr2":false,
 "php_bin":"/usr/local/bin/php",
-"indent_with_space":false,
-// This allows you to invoke the formatter when you feel like it
-"format_on_save":true
 ```

 ### Troubleshooting
-- If php errors display make sure you can run PHP from the command line
+- If php errors appears make sure you can run PHP from the command line